Refloat of Italy's Concordia wreck to be biggest ever

 The head of Italy’s Civil Protection Agency, Franco Gabrielli, said the ship would be stabilized by the end of August to prevent it from shifting down a rocky ledge and plunging into the deep waters of the surrounding marine reserve.

-Two cranes attached to a underwater platform beside the 114,5000 tonne vessel will pull it upright, along with big water-filled tanks that will be fitted on the part above water.
+Two cranes attached to a underwater platform beside the 114,5000 metric ton vessel will pull it upright, along with big water-filled tanks that will be fitted on the part above water.

 Once upright, tanks will be fitted to the other side of the hull and then all the tanks will be emptied and filled with air to refloat the huge liner.